-Green Dot Destiny conducts meetings with parents and appropriate personnel in a timely manner to determine acceptance of transfer Individualized Education Plans (IEP) and provision of comparable services or the need to revise the IEP based on a review of current data.
-Destiny uses a Student Support Team (SST) process to identify academic, social emotional, or functional interventions and refer students suspected of having a disability for evaluations.
+Green Dot Destiny conducts meetings with parents and appropriate personnel promptly to determine acceptance of transfer Individualized Education Plans (IEP) and provision of comparable services or the need to revise the IEP based on a review of current data.
+Green Dot Destiny uses a Student Support Team (SST) process to identify academic, social-emotional, or functional interventions and refer students suspected of having a disability for evaluations.
 The school ensures that evaluations are sufficient in scope to determine eligibility and develops an appropriate IEP or Section 504 Plan.
-As needed, Destiny provides instructional supports and services to students with special needs, and provides accommodations and modifications for diverse learners.
+As needed, Green Dot Destiny provides instructional supports and services to students with special needs and provides accommodations and modifications for diverse learners.
 The school ensures procedural safeguards for students and families as evidenced in timely notifications and conducts necessary progress monitoring activities.
-Destiny provides the least restrictive environment placements to address students receiving access to the general education curriculum with their typical peers.
+Green Dot Destiny provides the least restrictive environment placements to address students receiving access to the general education curriculum with their typical peers.

-Current placements include full inclusion, push-in services and pull-out services, self-contained, therapeutic, and individual and small group instruction from appropriate teachers, staff, and related service personnel.
-The school provides an alternate curriculum for reading and math to students with significant learning challenges.
+Current placements include full inclusion, push-in services, and pull-out services, self-contained, therapeutic, and individual and small group instruction from appropriate teachers, staff, and related service personnel.
+The school provides an alternative curriculum for reading and math to students with significant learning challenges.
 Ancillary services include counseling, literacy enrichment, and social skills classes.
-Destiny ensures students who have been removed from classes for disciplinary reasons receive appropriate services, manifestation determinations, functional behavior assessments and behavior intervention plans as needed.
+Green Dot Destiny ensures students who have been removed from classes for disciplinary reasons receive appropriate services, manifestation determinations, functional behavior assessments, and behavior intervention plans as needed.

-Destiny uses the parent home language survey to identify students and/or families in need of English Language Learner (ELL) support.
+Green Dot Destiny uses the parent home language survey to identify students and families in need of English Language Learner (ELL) support.
 Qualified adult interpreters are provided to ensure accurate communication with parents of ELLs and to translate vital documents as needed or requested.
-Destiny administers the Washington English Language Proficiency Assessment (WELPA) to determine English proficiency, and provides on-going progress monitoring of academic performance.
+Green Dot Destiny administers the ELPA -21 to determine English proficiency and provides on-going progress monitoring of academic performance.
 All ELL students receive direct academic support in the general education setting with individualized modifications and accommodations implemented as needed.
 Literacy and math foundation classes supplement core academic classes.
 The school delivered in-service training to instructional staff on how to modify and accommodate the needs of students who are not yet English proficient.
 The school measures the effectiveness of the ELL program through grade level and team data analysis with modifications made as needed.
-Data reflect all ELL students at Destiny promote from grade to grade.
+Data reflectd all ELL students at Green Dot Destiny promote from grade to grade.
+According to the CPR report, Green Dot Destiny has one EL teacher that is listed in the staff qualification list, but some EL students do not have her on their course schedules.
+Therefore, the school was given a rating of does not meet.

-DATA SOURCES: Attachment 4 of Charter Contract, Charter contract amendments, board meeting agendas, packets, reports and minutes, Commission Site Visit Report, Academic Calendar, Statement of Assurances within Charter Contract, Pre-Opening Conditions Calendar Submissions, Office of Superintendent of Public Instruction (OSPI) Consolidated Program Review (CPR) (if applicable), State Auditor's Office (SAO) Accountability Audit, Washington Integrated System of Monitoring (WISM) (if applicable)
+DATA SOURCES: Attachment 4 of Charter Contract, Charter Contract Amendments, board meeting agendas, packets, reports and minutes, Commission Site Visit Report (if applicable), School Calendar, Statement of Assurances within Charter Contract, Pre-Opening Conditions Submissions (if applicable), OSPI Consolidated Program Review (CPR) (if applicable), SAO Accountability Audit, Washington Integrated System of Monitoring (WISM) (if applicable)

-2.FINANCIAL MANAGEMENT & OVERSIGHT
+2. FINANCIAL MANAGEMENT AND OVERSIGHT

-MEASURE THE SCHOOL DEMONSTRATES COMPLIANCE WITH RATING 2a.
-Financial Reporting & Compliance Requirements Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to financial reporting and compliance requirements.
-All policies and requirements issued by the Office of Superintendent of Public Instruction and Washington State Auditor's office concerning accounting for public school districts in the state of Washington.
+MEASURE THE SCHOOL DEMONSTRATES COMPLIANCE WITH THE FOLLOWING RATING 2a.
+Financial Reporting and Compliance Requirements Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to financial reporting and compliance requirements.
+All policies and requirements issued by the Office of Superintendent of Public Instruction and Washington State Auditor's Office concerning accounting for public school districts in the state of Washington.
 MEETS 2b.
-Adherence to Generally Accepted Accounting Principles Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to financial management and oversight expectations as evidenced by an annual independent financial audit.
+Adherence to Generally Accepted Accounting Principles (GAAP) Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to financial management and oversight expectations as evidenced by an annual independent financial audit.
 MEETS